Clinical Breast Examination

 A clinical breast examination may be part of your regular checkup.
 Talk with your health professional about how often you need a breast examination.

-Breast implants do not change a woman's chance of getting breast cancer, so women with breast implants should also have regular clinical breast examinations.
+Women with breast implants should also have regular clinical breast examinations.

 Why It Is Done